DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 ## Drag To Element

-Drag a webpage element to another element.
+Drags a webpage element to another element.

 Parameter | Type  | Description
 --------- | ----- | -------------
-*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the webpage element being dragged.
+*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Specifies which webpage element should be dragged.
 *Destination Selector* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the webpage element that serves as the drop location.

 You can also specify additional parameters for the action.
 See [Drag To Element Action Options](action-options.md#drag-to-element-action-options).

-> You can add this action to the test only in the Test Editor.
+> You can use the Test Editor to add this action to the test - you cannot record this action.

 ## Select Text

-Select text within an input element.
+Selects text within an input element.

 Parameter | Type  | Description
 --------- | ----- | -------------